tshafer/debugbar.dev/source/_docs/90-upcoming.md

 Running the debugbar in production will let you explore your application with real data!

 Running the debugbar in staging can be useful if you have a frontend SPA and a backend API.
-The staging is the backend and you only run the frontend locally.
+The staging is the backend, and you only run the frontend locally.

 ## Support for Puma cluster mode (multi process)